artainmo/web-development/back-front-end/connect-front-back/README.md

 To create a full-stack application, the back-end and front-end have to be connected.<br>

+To connect an app together let the front-end, back-end and database run independently (on different servers or ports of the same server) and connect/communicate between each other using APIs.

 ### Rendering and code generation
 Rendering is the aspect of web development concerned with translating code into a visual and interactive website.<br>
 We can make distinction between client-side, server-side and hybrid rendering.<br>